 - Basic infrastructure like roads, information and communication technologies, sanitation, electrical power and water remains scarce in many developing countries

 - Industrialization’s job multiplication effect has a positive impact on society.
-Every one job in manufacturing creates 2.2 jobs in other sectors
+Every job in manufacturing creates 2.2 jobs in other sectors.

 - Least developed countries have immense potential for industrialization in food and beverages (agro-industry), and textiles and garments, with good prospects for sustained employment generation and higher productivity